lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 This is where Musk the technofascist and Trump the sadist come together: they both love firing people.
 Trump’s fame came from his public display of cruelty—his catchword was “you’re fired!”
 And Musk sacked 80% of the staff at Twitter, driving it into the ground in the name of efficiency.

-Behold the union of the two towers: the crooks and the technofascists, the Russian model and the Chinese, wedded by the machine and united in their contempt for humanity.
+Behold the union of the two towers: the crooks and the technofascists, the Russian model and the Chinese, wedded by the machine and united in their rapacious contempt for humanity.

 The irony is, if Musk succeeds, he will end up destroying both forms of authoritarianism.
 Climate change will burn the gangsters and the technofascists along with the rest of us.
 We are NPCs, he is “Imperator of Mars”.
 He’ll never reach the stars, but he may just kill us all trying.